While you’re here, listen to this podcast interview with Neal Schaffer on influencer marketing.

-When I got back to basecamp after that last 8000er, it felt like freedom.
+When I got back to base camp after that last 8000er, it felt like freedom.
 There wasn’t really a sense of relief or anything like “Thank God it’s over” or even an anticlimax.
 It was really a sense of fulfillment and freedom.
-I felt grateful to have survived.
-I had completed the challenge I set for myself and I felt happy.
+Gratitude was the main feeling – I had survived, and completed the challenge I set for myself.
 I was free to do anything I wanted.

 I know that some people think of mountaineers as selfish, but then everyone is selfish.
 Oftentimes mountaineers are away from friends and family for long periods of time, with limited communication.

 But no-one gets into mountaineering with a death-wish.
 Yes, mountaineers (and entrepreneurs) love the risk.
 If you take that away, then it’s not thrilling.
 The best mountaineers want to return to their family and friends.
 They will savour the risk while climbing with care.